-The Young STEM Leader Team are continuing to issue awards and certificates to young people all over Scotland.
-Even if you’ve never heard of the programme until now, this could be a chance for you - young people, teachers and youth workers - to get involved and start your journey.
+With many delivering centres now working remotely, there are still ways to continue the Young STEM Leader Programme (YSLP).
+Even if you’ve never heard of YSLP until now, this could be a chance for you - young people, teachers and youth workers - to get involved and start your journey.

 Below we've answered some questions to help you continue with, or introduce yourself to, the Young STEM Leader Programme.